drolsonmi/math3280/3280_Syllabus_Fa23.md

 | Phone:                       | (435) 283-7516             |

 ## Course Description
-This course will include introduction to data analysis tools in Python, descriptive statistics, data structures with Numpy & Pandas, introductory hypothesis testing & statistical inference, web scraping and data acquisition via APIs, generalized linear regression, classification methods including logistic regression; k-nearest neighbors; decision trees; support vector machines; and neural networks, data visualization, clustering methods, dimensionality reduction; including principle component analysis; network analysis; rating, ranking, and elections, cleaning and reformatting messy datasets using regular expression or dedicated tools such as open refine; natural language processing; ethics of big data.
+Students will learn to efficiently find structures and patterns in large data sets.
+Topics will include acquiring data sets and cleaning messy and noisy raw data sets into structured and abstract forms; applying scalable and probabilistic algorithms to these well-structured abstract data sets; and, formally modeling and analyzing the error inherent in these methods.
+Students will consider data representations and trade-offs between accuracy and scalability.

-This course supports an inclusive learning environment where diverse perspectives are recognized, respected and seen as a source of strength.
-The consideration of a diverse set of problems using real data will help support this goal.
+This course will include a survey of data acquisition and cleaning tools; similarity search, clustering, regression/dimensionality reduction, graph analysis, PageRank, and small space summaries; and, recent developments and the application of these topics to modern applications, often relating to large internet-based companies.

-__Our class will meet Mondays, Wednesdays, and Fridays, 8:30 am - 9:20 am in the Huntsman Library, Room 024B.__
+__Our class will meet Tuesdays and Thursdays, 8:00 am - 9:20 am in the Science Building (GRSC), Room 223.__

 ## Prerequisites
-This course is for students who have successfully completed Math 2040 and Math 1210, both with a C or better.
+This course is for students who have successfully completed Math 3080 and either Math 2270 or Math 2250 with a C or better in each course.

 ## Textbook
-* Grus, Joel, [*Data Science from Scratch*](https://www.oreilly.com/library/view/temporary-access/?orpq), 2nd Edition, 2019.
+* (__TEXTBOOKS COMING__)
   * Available free of charge on O'Reilly Publisher website through a Snow College Subscription

 Any supplemental resources will be provided to you on Canvas.